Astapor/Edany/README.md

 * Open the project in IntelliJ IDEA.
 * Open `Test.scala` file and right click -> run.

+##### Setting up Google Drive sync

+Download and install Google Drive app.
+Go to https://drive.google.com/folderview?id=0B-3-X85VysdNUlczNkNFZnZJc3c and click 'Add to my Drive' or alternative choose from the left side menu "Shared with Me" -> then find and 'Add to my Drive'.

+"Add to my Drive" does not copy it, it merely references it.
+After adding it to Drive, Google Drive app will auto-sync it on your computer.
+We can now just drop files in there just like any other folder.

+Then finally create a symlink from local "Google Drive/edany/assets" -> "/path/to/edany/main/assets".

 ##### Setting up LibGDX

 Unfortunately this has to be done manually after SBT.